NZMSA/2023-Phase-2/data-science/3. Azure/README.md

 ***NOTE: You may want to stop the container instance that hosts your model when not in use because it costs money to host the model.***

 ***Just find the container instance of your model and press the stop button.
 You can press start whenever you want to use your model.***

-Finally, the third part will involve you doing essentially following the same process that you did for the first two parts, but this time all on the cloud!
-Using Microsoft Azure, you'll explore features within Azure Machine Learning, specifically:
-    - Notebooks for saving and executing Jupyter notebooks
-    - AutoML to automatically train and tune models
-    - Runs to track metrics like precision, recall, ROC/AUC etc.
-    - Model deployment using Docker containers and from within your code into Azure